royjustus/sn_bpe/readme.md

 When the tokenizer is first run some pre-processing happens based on the tiktoken file.
 To reduce latency this processing is cached and re-used as a file on the tokenizer gliderecord.

+### TODO:

+- Implement the Decode Logic
+- Tests for Decode logic

 ### Acknowledgments
 This tokenizer is largely based on Andrej Karpathy's [MiniBPE](https://github.com/karpathy/minbpe) and associated youtube video: [Let's build the GPT Tokenizer](https://www.youtube.com/watch?v=zduSFxRajkE)